DrishtiNP/Drishti/README.md

 ## Contributing

-There are many ways in which you can participate in the project, for example:
+These are the steps to contribute in the project, for example:

 * Fork this repository before comitting to changes
 * Clone the forked repository to your machine